arabnejad/HiDALGO_FabSim3_Tutorial/README.md

 ## For MacOSX based machines
 Two different approaches are provided to install pre-requirement softwares and packages in your system.
 In first approach, you can install all dependencies in your local machine and then follow all instructions during the tutorial, or used the second approach which provides a docker image with pre-installed packages

-### Solution 1: install all packages and software in your local MacOSX based machines
+### Solution 1: Install all packages and software in your local MacOSX based machines
 - make sure yomakeu have python > 3.0 installed in your system
 	```sh
 	$ python --version